ac2pic/CLS/proposals/1/loadSet.md

 ## Format Proposal

+## > Example Files

-## `load-sets.json`
+### `load-sets.json`
 At the root of the CrossCode installation, there will be a file named `load-sets.json`.
 This will contain information about where all Load Sets are located relative to the root directory.

-### Example File

 ```js
 {